Dictionary.com

 noun

-1. Physics., a demonstration or calculation that is based on the postulates of a theory, as relativity, and that demonstrates or clarifies the consequences of the postulates.
+1. Physics. a demonstration or calculation that is based on the postulates of a theory, as relativity, and that demonstrates or clarifies the consequences of the postulates.

-Origin of thought experiment1
+Origin of thought experiment

 First recorded in 1940–45